Parthyapps/Android-Important-Questions/README.md

 }

 ```
+Android App Security Best Practices
+ 1.Encrypt Sensitive Data

+    Use EncryptedSharedPreferences instead of regular SharedPreferences.
+    For local databases, use SQLCipher or Room with encryption.
+ 2.Secure Network Communication

+    Always use HTTPS (TLS 1.2+).
+    Implement Certificate Pinning to prevent MITM attacks.
+    Use ProGuard/R8 to strip logs in release builds.
+    ProGuard/R8 (Basic Obfuscation)
+    - Renames classes/methods to make decompiled code unreadable.
+    - Removes unused code (shrinking).

+ # Memory Management in Android
+ - user LeakCanary for detecting leaks.
+ - Unregister Listeners in onDestroy()
+ - Use Glide or Coil for image loading (automatic memory optimization).
+ - Check with Android Profiler (in Android Studio).
+ - Use ActivityManager to get memory info:

 # Clean Architecture
 - Clean Architecture is a software design pattern that organizes code into distinct layers, separating concerns and dependencies.
 The layers are typically: